wyndchyme/minecraft-3ds-unistore/.github/README.md

 * susbaconhairman
     * Illuminated Cave

-**ALL CONTENT HAS THE APPROVAL OF THEIR RESPECIVE CREATORS/SUBMITTERS TO BE IN THIS STORE**
+**ALL CONTENT HAS THE APPROVAL OF THEIR RESPECTIVE CREATORS/SUBMITTERS TO BE IN THIS STORE**

 </details>